Seiten

 NOTICE: There is no minimum period of employment for employees within the group of companies, as is the case with the L visa.
 Consequently, new personnel can also be sent or deployed in the USA via E-1/E-2 status.
 However, it is also necessary to prove that new employees who are not managers or directors have the necessary specialized knowledge.

-In contrast to many other work visas, not only the respective applicants (employees and/or company owners) receive an E-1/E-2 visa and thus a work permit for the U.S. in the initial application process - rather, the U.S. company is simultaneously "registered" with the U.S. authorities for (usually) five years as a whole at the U.S. consulate (= E-registration).
+In contrast to many other work visas, not only the respective applicants (employees and/or company owners) receive an E-1/E-2 visa and thus a work permit for the US in the initial application process - rather, the US company is simultaneously "registered" with the US authorities for (usually) five years as a whole at the US consulate (= E-registration).

 What are the advantages of this registration process?

-Within the next five years, additional employees (including new hires, if applicable) can be sent to or deployed at the U.S. company in a greatly simplified process.
+Within the next five years, additional employees (including new hires, if applicable) can be sent to or deployed at the US company in a greatly simplified process.

 This eliminates the need to submit an elaborate application in advance for additional E-1/E-2 visa processes within the approved registration period.
 Employees can present their documents directly at a personal interview appointment at the relevant U.S. consulate.
 The simplified procedure means considerable cost and time savings for the company.
 Especially in comparison to the expensive L-visa procedure, the E-status is therefore always an alternative worth considering!